kgrid-demos/cpic-demo/readme.md

 The CPIC Kit utilizes [CircleCI](https://circleci.com/gh/kgrid-demos/cpic-kit) to build/test/package the kit.

 #### Packaging the Kit for distribution
-Publishing a version of the kit requires you to create a new CPIC Kit zip file and creating a new [CPIC Kit GitHub release](https://github.com/kgrid-objects/cpic-collection/releases) in the [CPIC Kit repository](https://github.com/kgrid-objects/cpic-collection).
+Publishing a version of the kit requires you to create a new CPIC Kit zip file and create a new [CPIC Kit GitHub release](https://github.com/kgrid-objects/cpic-collection/releases) in the [CPIC Kit repository](https://github.com/kgrid-objects/cpic-collection).
 The _package_ npm command will zip up the CPIC Kit required files into a cpic-kit.zip in the _dist_ directory.